 Starting in 2011, the Xerces Society began compiling records of milkweed and monarchs from across the western U.S. We reached out to biologists, land managers, and herbaria to start building a collection.
 In 2015, we partnered with the Pacific Region of the U.S. Fish and Wildlife Service to better collaborate on record gathering and hatched a monarch and milkweed habitat suitability modeling project.
 The data used in the modeling included occurrence records gathered via crowd-sourcing (e.g., online surveys, Flickr) and existing herbaria and biodiversity datasets (e.g., BISON).
 Phase I of modeling provided preliminary information about suitable habitat for monarchs and milkweed, but it also became clear that we were missing data for large parts of the West.
 In order to improve the models, the U.S. Fish and Wildlife Service, Xerces Society, Idaho Department of Fish and Game, Washington Department of Fish and Wildlife, and others partnered to conduct extensive on-the-ground surveys in Oregon, Washington, Idaho, Nevada, and parts of other states in 2016-2017.
 Idaho even used Phase I of the modeling to design a sampling scheme across the state for showy milkweed (A. speciosa) which provided valuable ground-truthing.
-We also launched the Western Monarch Milkweed Mapper website to gather data collection from citizen scientists and provide an interactive, publicly accessible place for everyone to share and view each others’ records.
+We also launched the Western Monarch Milkweed Mapper website to gather data collection from community scientists and provide an interactive, publicly accessible place for everyone to share and view each others’ records.

 The surveys and website drastically increased the number of high-accuracy records we had across the West in a short period of time.
 We then used the highest accuracy records out of more than 40,000 records amassed to run Phase II of the habitat suitability model through a partnership with the U.S. Fish and Wildlife Service, Xerces Society, and the University of Nevada-Reno in 2017-2018.
 Model results included milkweed species’ specific models, models of adult monarchs, and models of breeding monarchs (without tropical milkweed A. curassavia which is non-native but planted in gardens).
 Two important model products include the maximum milkweed suitability (L) and monarch breeding without tropical milkweed (R) maps.